-Wendy Suzuki is a renowned researcher of brain plasticity and a professor of neural science and psychology at NYU.
-She is a known around the world for studying memory and the neuroscience of exercise in her lab.
+Wendy Suzuki is a renowned researcher of brain plasticity and a professor of neural science and psychology and Dean of the College of Arts and Science at NYU.
+She is also known around the world for studying memory and the neuroscience of exercise in her lab.
 But at NYU, she might be even more well-known for another reason: she often starts class with some collective movement.
 Why?
 Because her laboratory research shows that exercise can have huge long-term cognitive benefits.
 And also because she wants to show her students how, more immediately, exercise can improve their grades.

 Personal Meets Professional